YifanQ/1-FDTD/README.md

 # Project 1, 2D-FDTD, TMz mode

-The GUI is created by App Designer in MATLAB 2017a.
+This GUI is created by App Designer in MATLAB 2017a.

 It can output the `config.bin`.
 Currently the button `FDTD start` is just: read `output.bin` and display it.